Anders429/simfile/README.md

 Note that both `Song::read_msd()` and `Song::write_msd()` return `Result` types that must be handled appropriately.

+## Minimum Supported Rust Version
+This crate is guaranteed to compile on stable `rustc 1.58.0` and up.

 ## License
 This project is licensed under either of